-Key resources, policies and forms Helps with Use of ICT Policy Use of IT resources, passwords, security issues, proper use Student Code of Conduct Expected standards of behaviour and how allegations of general (non-academic) misconduct are managed at AIIHE.
-Website Access to email, learning management system, library and instructions and user guides.
+Key resources, policies and forms Helps with Use of ICT Policy Use of IT resources, passwords, security issues, and proper use of resources.
+Student Code of Conduct Expected standards of behaviour and how allegations of general (non-academic) misconduct are managed at AIIHE.
+Website Access to email, learning management system, library information, instructions and user guides.